 Cole just recently joined the Majestic Manor Golden’s team, after months of me begging him, and now runs the “business” side of Majestic Manor.
-Him and his wife Natalie are also raising our precious grandson, Tristan Lucas.
+He and his wife Natalie are also raising our precious grandson, Tristan Lucas.
 Tristan doesn’t know it yet, but claims the title for future “chief ball thrower” for the puppies.

 Kevin– My awesome husband of 34 years and high school sweetheart

 He has a very pertinent job.
 He is our chief financial advisor and supplies the money.
 He works very hard for making this dream come true!
 I am blessed to have such a supportive husband and teammate.

 Aside from loving, kissing, and cuddling the puppies, I love to find ways to give back.
 As I stated earlier, making a difference is a passion of mine.
 This year we have donated two of our fur babies to charity events.
 Being a small business, I make sure that we stay within our budget.
 However, our main goal is to produce the most beautiful, sound, healthy, loving, and temperamental puppies available.
 These dogs have changed my life, and it is my goal that they, in some way, change the lives of their future owners!
 Lastly, our most important partner in our business is God.
 Without Him, this would not be possible.
 My goal is to always treat our forever families in a way that is pleasing to Him.
 Please come meet our family, our moms and dads, and puppies.
 Remember, we are only a phone call away.
 This time, we will be smiling on the other end.